MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 ```

 it will return the value of the field "foo", which is 42.
 If field doesn't
-exist as in this example, it will return null.
+exist as in this example, it will return `null`.

 ```shell
 	    jq '.foo?'